cxzhangqi/kadlu/README.md

  1. Data storage location

     By default, a storage folder will be created in Kadlu's root folder.
-A custom location can be configured by placing the following inside config.ini
+Alternatively, a custom location can be configured by placing the following inside config.ini:
     ```ini
       [storage]
       storage_location = /path/to/data/storage/